aws/aws-eks-best-practices/content/windows/docs/oom.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/windows-oom.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Avoiding OOM errors

 Windows does not have an out-of-memory process killer as Linux does.
 Windows always treats all user-mode memory allocations as virtual, and pagefiles are mandatory.
 The net effect is that Windows won't reach out of memory conditions the same way Linux does.
 Processes will page to disk instead of being subject to out of memory (OOM) termination.
 If memory is over-provisioned and all physical memory is exhausted, then paging can slow down performance.